Preparing future innovators and thought leaders with state-of-the-art science communication and career development training.

 The SoGES Sustainability Leadership Fellows program provides innovative training for early career scientists to effectively communicate science to the media and public, professional development skills and techniques, and strategies to build meaningful careers that incorporate engagement and interdisciplinarity.
 The competitive program accepts 20 advanced PhD students and postdoctoral scholars each year from across campus interested in communicating their sustainability-related research.

-Each cohort of Fellows begins the year with in an intensive two-day science communication training workshop run by COMPASS, science communication specialists.
+Each cohort of Fellows begins the year with in an intensive two-day science communication workshop.
 During the academic year Fellows participate in six formal training sessions led by local and University experts on a range of topics including conflict management, interacting with policy-makers, data visualization, and time and workload optimization.
 Fellows also take part in additional skill building and networking opportunities throughout the year, including an evening with the University Provost.
 At the end of the program, Fellows are able to elegantly deconstruct, define, and communicate their research within the framework of broader global environmental sustainability challenges using cross-disciplinary and integrative thinking.

 The Sustainability Leadership Fellow training curriculum is a mix of workshops, trainings, networking, and professional development opportunities.
 Fellows are invited to participate in a large number of cross-campus public and private events with the School during their Fellowship year in addition to the regularly scheduled trainings.